|

 Omaha View (1905)

-* Omaha city proper has a population of 390,007 as of 2000.* We are the largest city in the state of Nebraska.
+Smack dab in the middle of America.* If you ever make it to Omaha, we are not slouching off compared to other cities.
+Let me tell you about it.
+We don't have traffic jams, high-crime that occur in larger cities.
+Omaha is not crime free, and we are not traffic free; after all, we are a growing metropolitan area of 876,355 as of 2011 or 723,662 as of 2010 (per Census Bureau) even though the US Census has an estimate of only 446,618(2014) for 2014 for the entire Douglas county!* Per the U.S. Census, Omaha city proper has a population of approx. 478,192 as of 2021.
+We are the largest city in the state of Nebraska.
 Together with Lincoln, the only other metropolitan city in Nebraska, we make up over half the population of Nebraska.
 Omaha started as Omaha City in 1854* and incorporated as Omaha in 1855.
 We haven't stopped growing ever since.

 Omaha is centrally located so we have our seasons.
-Omaha's temperature ranges from the sub zeros in the winter to over 100 degree summer days.
+Omaha's temperature ranges from the sub-zeros in the winter to over 100 degree summer days.
 Wind-chill and heat index means something in Omaha!
 It doesn't matter how hot or cold it gets, Omaha people are active.

 There are plenty of things to do in Omaha.
 That is what this website is about, "What-to-do."
 In addition to leading productive business lives, we enjoy our off time.
 From learning tidbits of our history to fun things to do, we have it for you, all entertaining.
-Omaha has so many different ways to offer us recreation activities.
+Omaha has many ways to offer us recreation activities.
 In winter months, we aren't afraid to enjoy the snow from sledding in town to snowmobiles in rural areas.
 The frozen ponds, lagoons, and park areas offer ice-skating and ice hockey.
 Our colder periods only energize us to enjoy the warmer months even more.
 We have lots of lakes and rivers nearby so there is no shortage of fishing, sailing, and boating opportunities.

 Spring and summer means lots of outdoor sports activities, sightseeing, bird watching, shopping, and attending arts, entertainment, and celebration events, such as festivals, fairs, and even rodeos.
 We have theatre, ballet, concerts, special shows, music in the parks, even Shakespeare in the parks.
 When the weather cools back down, we support our favorite sports team by filling the stadiums, outside at the tailgate parties, or home in front of the big screen.